ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 ![graph](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.graph.png)

-Below is a diagram summarizing how GraphQL works with these specific keywords, which we will look at in the rest of this article:
+Below is a diagram summarizing how GraphQL works with these specific keywords, we will look into it closely in the rest of this article:

 ![structure](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.structure.png)

 # Interlude

-Before continuing this article, it is necessary to have an overview of the data sources on which the following examples will be based.
+Before getting any further, it is necessary to have an overview of the data sources on which the following examples will be based.
 By “data sources”, I mean all data that come from external APIs or databases.
 I will use a list of books and films that each refer to a person via its identifier (an author for a book, a director for a film).
 These lists are intended to simulate the response of external APIs (e.g., _media_ API and _people_ API).

 ```js
 const bookData = [